|

 are on out-of-shape

-ones (hey, we went to college in the ’90s—you
+ones (hey, I went to college in the ’90s — you

 don’t even want to know about